averyhiebert/groundstation/readme.md

 ## Installation:

-Install dependencies as described in "installation.txt" (or try running that file as a script if you're feeling lucky).
+Install dependencies as described in `documentation/installation.txt` (or try running that file as a script if you're feeling lucky).

 If you're only interested in testing the GUI and not the decoding components, some of the dependencies will not be necessary.
-More information can be found in the "installation.txt" file.
+More information can be found in the `installation.txt` file.

 ## Testing Dependencies: